hoodiegrimmel/Graph-Theory-Project/Report/Random_Graphs_Report.md

 3. Then it becomes connected (p* ~ ln(n)/n)
 4. Around the same time, Hamilton cycles become likely
 5. Finally K₄ subgraphs appear (p* ~ n^(-2/3)) at moderate n

-It's like watching a graph grow up.
-First it gets its first connection, then it starts forming friend groups (triangles), then the whole social network becomes connected, and eventually you get these tightly-knit cliques forming.

-The Hamilton cycle threshold being the same as connectivity is kind of poetic - once everyone's connected, you can visit everyone exactly once and come back home.
-Very wholesome graph theory content.

 ---